 Q: What would you like to leave to future generation?

-Books, films, theater plays and articles which can help people to learn, transform and connect to a higher source of energy, turning us to a better version of ourselves.
+Books, films, theatre plays and articles which can help people to learn, transform and connect to a higher source of energy, turning us to a better version of ourselves.

 Q: Who is your Hero?